End-of-Life Management of Electric Vehicle Batteries

 Bill Summary:

-The bill expands the scope of the 'Battery Stewardship Act' to cover the end-of-life management of propulsion batteries, which are batteries that are primarily used to supply power to an electric or hybrid vehicle, and establishes requirements concerning propulsion batteries that differ from the requirements for the batteries currently contemplated by the 'Battery Stewardship Act'.
+The act expands the scope of the 'Battery Stewardship Act' to cover the end-of-life management of propulsion batteries, which are batteries that are primarily used to supply power to an electric or hybrid vehicle, and establishes requirements concerning propulsion batteries that differ from the requirements for the batteries currently contemplated by the 'Battery Stewardship Act'.

 On or before July 1, 2027, a person selling, offering for sale, or distributing propulsion batteries or vehicles containing a propulsion battery in or into the state (propulsion battery provider) is required to register with the department of public health and environment (department).

 A propulsion battery provider is required to pay a program initiation fee to the department.
 The amount of the program initiation fee for each propulsion battery provider is based on each propulsion battery provider's percentage of all propulsion battery vehicles registered in the state.
-On or before July 1, 2030, and on or before each July 1 thereafter, a propulsion battery provider is required to pay an annual fee to cover the department's cost of implementing, administering, and enforcing the bill.
+On or before July 1, 2030, and on or before each July 1 thereafter, a propulsion battery provider is also required to pay an annual fee to cover the department's cost of implementing, administering, and enforcing the act.
 The solid and hazardous waste commission is directed to establish the annual fee amount by rule on or before July 1, 2029.

-On and after October 1, 2028, the disposal of propulsion batteries at a solid waste disposal site and facility is prohibited.
+On and after July 1, 2029, the disposal of propulsion batteries at a solid waste disposal site and facility is prohibited.

-(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)

 Prime Sponsors